 Winter track count surveys were designed to document the relative abundance and habitat use of ungulates, carnivores, and furbearers within the LSA.
 Our team followed BC Ministry of Environment's Ecosystems Branch (Resources Inventory Standards Committee) Winter Tracking (1:20,000): Site Card Field Guide (Version 2.0).
 This guide provides detailed instruction for the assessment of animal abundance and habitat use.
 The location and number of incidental observations of other wildlife species were also recorded during the survey as complementary information.
 Global positioning units (GPS) were used to measure transect lengths, record changes in direction and capture data locations.
 Bearings were measured with a compass adjusted for declination (16° E).
 Transects were devised to provide both geographic and representative coverage of vegetation classes.
 Incidental information was used in subsequent reporting to direct or focus the need for any additional field surveys that may be required.
 Winter track count surveys were completed in February 2018.
-As Project lands may provide suitable habitat for several at risk species, a data records query of masked occurrences was solicited from BC MOE in May 2018.
-Inquiry through BC MOE produced no masked occurrences for Species at Risk on Project lands.
+As Project lands may provide suitable habitat for several at risk species, a data records query of masked occurrences for Species at Risk on Project lands.